Deamo78/BPSLR-Project/Documentation.md

 ```

 - Need seb to install Cisco IOS elastic integration on SIEM
 - NTP if time permits

+Elastic agent has been installed on Windows 10 Client and successfully integrated with the Fleet server on SIEM